anagolay/w3f-grant-support-repo/README.md

 groups = Generic, SYS
 ```

 **It's very important to note that all WASM artifacts are deterministic for a given manifest.
-The only one that it's not is the `git` artifact because the git commit messages contain the `created time` which breaks the deterministic build.
+The only one that it's not is the `git` artifact.
 This means that if you try to build the workflow with the above data on the same machine as we did ( this support repo ) you must get the same CIDs for WASM artifacts.
 Code assurance at its best!**

 An example of how to create the workflow step by step is in our article on this [link](todo-link to the article).